airbytehq/airbyte/docs/using-airbyte/workspaces.md

 1. To add a user to your workspace, go to the **Settings** via the side navigation in Airbyte.
 Navigate to **Workspace** > **General** and click **+ New member**.

 2. On the **Add new member** dialog, enter the email address of the user you want to invite to your workspace.
-Click **SAdd new member**.
+Click **Add new member**.

 :::info
 The user will have access to only the workspace you invited them to.
-They will be added as a workspace admin by default.
-A workspace admin has the ability to add or delete other users and make changes to connections and connectors in the workspace.
+They will be added with a role of `Workspace Admin`, which has the ability to add or delete other users and make changes to connections and connectors in the workspace.
 :::

 ## Remove users from your workspace​